 What influences selection

-This creates a feedback loop: consistent off-site presence (the citation management discussed above) builds the entity associations that improve selection rate when your content appears in grounding candidates.
+Entity familiarity creates a feedback loop: consistent off-site presence (the citation management discussed above) builds the entity associations that improve selection rate when your content appears in grounding candidates.

 Other factors that influence selection: